WafeeRahman/LibraryDBMS/README.md

 ```bash
 pip install cx_Oracle
 ```
+You may need to install microsoft visual c++ to install cx_Oracle.

 ### 2.2 Configure Oracle Instant Client path
 Edit `a9gui.py` and set `lib_dir` to your Instant Client path, e.g.: